• Skip to main content

 Whether it’s aerobic exercise like walking or running; weight lifting; yoga or Tai Chi for balance; stretching and foam rolling to improve flexibility; core workouts to strengthen the abdominal muscles; HIIT with short bursts of intense exercise followed by rest periods; or any other form of movement – there are plenty of options available when it comes to exercising for better health and longer life.

-Learn the 18 Forms, 5 Elements, and 8 brocades beginner Qigong exercise DVD forms can be practiced at any age.
+Learn the benefits of these Qigong Beginner Exercises: the 18 Forms, 5 Elements, and 8 brocades can be practiced at any age.
 Mimi gives detailed qigong instructions.

 Lee Holden shows 3 easy exercises to energize, clear stress, and create flow to start the morning, break up the day, or relax into the evening.